-To help ensure compliance with this program, all members will be required on a yearly basis to report total number of Continuing Competency Credits accumulated during the previous year.
+To help ensure compliance with this program, all members are required to report total number of Continuing Competency Credits accumulated during the previous year.
 Each year an audit will be conducted of a randomly selected 5% sample of the ARPFNB membership to ensure our membership is meeting the ARPFNB Continuing Competency Program requirements.

 Continuing competency activities and professional development will be evaluated over a rolling three-year period.
 Members not meeting the program requirements as determined by the audit shall submit a training plan that identifies how shortfalls will be met over the next 12 months. *Should an ARPFNB member also be an RPF in another CFPFA member professional forestry association (As a Regular or Associate member), and has fulfilled their CCP requirements, may submit to us a copy of their Continuing Competency Report for the other RPF association in fulfillment of our CCP requirements.

 There are 3 Categories of Participation where members may obtain their 100 contact hours:

 (1) Category 1: Formal Education and Training (36 hours MINIMUM/3 year period);